khurdz/khurdz.github.io/addo-2020/sre/index.md

 &nbsp;

-## Driving Digital Transformation Through CloudOps and Site Reliability Engineering
+## Driving Digital Transformation Through CloudOps and Site Reliability Engineering {#cloudops-sre}

 * Some thoughts on team topologies
 * Liked the progressive and evolving organization over Cloud Operations